-Conclusion: With regard to the Consultant's finding the proposed site appears to have small negative impacts that should be effectively mitigated and managed to ensure the least possible consequences in which case the proposed site can be considered as as having no or minor impacts in accordance with the KfW Sustainability Guideline.
+Conclusion: The proposed site can be considered as having no or minor impacts in accordance with the KfW Sustainability Guideline.

 4.4.
 Initial Stakeholder Participation

 Note: A generic Stakeholder Engagement Plan (SEP) has been prepared and is added as Chapter 8.